Oliver-BE/transit-gdp-project/README.md

 **`pop_estimate_msa`**
-The estimated population for the area dilineated by a specific msa_id.
+The estimated population for the area delineated by a specific msa_id.

 **`year`**